 Use your mouse to navigate the map below.
 Choose between map, satellite or terrain view.
 The travel and zoom controls are also active.

+Driving directions from the Washington State Parks site (I like the "turn left at grain elevator" part): Located 17 miles southeast of Washtucna.
 From State Route 261 Washtucna: Drive southwest 5.8 miles to the State Route 261/260 junction, and turn left at the grain elevator.
 Follow State Route 261 southeast for 8.7 miles to Palouse Falls Road.
 Turn left, and follow the road to the end (approximately 2.5 miles).